 Bury FC play at Gigg Lane, one of the oldest professional football stadiums in the world, who were promoted to the third tier of the EFL last season.
-The first Football League match played there was on 8 September 1894 when Bury beat Manchester City 4–2.
-How times change.
+The first Football League match played on 8 September 1894 when Bury beat Manchester City 4–2, how times change.

 Bury fact: the name Bury comes from the Old English word Buri, meaning castle, stronghold or fort.
 Before the River Irwell was diverted to its present course, it flowed through the foot of the rock, from which The Rock shopping centre takes its name.

-Bury is excellently connected, boasting motorway links to the M66 and M60 which in turn give easy access to the M62, M65 & M61, making Bury the ideal commuter hub.
+Bury is excellently connected, boasting motorway links to the M66 and M60, giving easy access to the M62, M65 & M61, making Bury the ideal commuter hub.

 There’s plenty of shopping to be had in Bury.

-In 2010 a £350 million pound shopping centre opened up around The Rock with a multi-screen cinema and bowling alley along with all your usual big name department stores such as M&S, Boots, and Topshop.
+In 2010 a £350 million shopping centre opened up around The Rock with a multi-screen cinema and bowling alley along with all your usual big-name department stores such as M&S, Boots, and Topshop.

 Bury is also home to the Millgate shopping centre with an array of outlet shops, cafes and pop-up stalls.

-Did we mention Bury’s world famous market?
-People come from all over Greater Manchester and beyond on Wednesdays, Fridays and Saturdays, to visit the open air market with hundreds of stalls selling everything under the sun.
+Did we mention the world-famous Bury Market?
+People come from all over Greater Manchester and beyond on Wednesdays, Fridays and Saturdays, to visit the open-air market with hundreds of stalls selling everything under the sun.

 There is also a large meat and fish hall, which is pretty pongy to walk through but has lots of great fresh produce on offer.